A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Conclusion

 The analyzed datasets demonstrated that this transformation-based approach offers a unified and flexible framework capable of handling diverse bounded data structures while ensuring model parsimony and interpretability.
 Compared to traditional GMMs and other model-based approaches using distributions with limited support, our method showed improved clustering partitions and interpretability, highlighting its relevance for practical applications involving the analysis of bounded data.

 Despite the advantages mentioned above, some limitations remain.
-The proposed transformation-based approach requires selecting a set of appropriate transformation parameters.
-However, the use of a coordinate-wise approach may prove suboptimal if cluster-dependent data transformations are needed, a topic warranting further exploration in future research.
+The proposed transformation-based approach requires selecting a set of appropriate global coordinate-wise transformation parameters.
+However, this approach may be suboptimal if different transformations are needed for different clusters or subsets of the data, a topic warranting further exploration in future research.

-Additionally, the suitability of the proposal for handling heavy-tailed or clusters could be investigated.
+Additionally, the suitability of the proposal for handling heavy-tailed clusters should be investigated.
 This would allow to extend the transformation-based approach also in case of unbounded but non-spherical cluster distributions, hence offering an alternative approach to the several existing methods for non-Gaussian clusters \citep{McNicholas:2016}.

 \paragraph{Code and Data Availability} All the analyses have been conducted in R \citep{Rstat} using the \code{mclust} and \code{mclustAddons} packages \citep{Rpkg:mclust, Rpkg:mclustAddons}.
 Source code and datasets to reproduce the analyses are available in a GitHub repository at \url{https://github.com/luca-scr/MclustBounded}.